-- Federally-Listed Species: Species listed by the US Fish and Wildlife Service (FWS) as threatened, endangered or candidate species under the Endangered Species Act, as identified in "Federally Listed, Proposed, Candidate, Delisted Species for Baker County", dated September 20, 2008. - State-Listed Species: Species listed by the Oregon Department of Fish and Wildlife (ODFW) or Oregon Department of Agriculture (ODA) as threatened, endangered or candidate species under the Oregon Threatened and Endangered Species Act, as of September 20, 2008. - Federal Species of Concern.
-Species listed by the FWS as species of concern as identified in "Federally Listed, Proposed, Candidate, Delisted Species for Baker County", dated September 20, 2008.
+- Federally-Listed Species: Species listed by the US Fish and Wildlife Service (FWS) as threatened, endangered or candidate species under the Endangered Species Act, as identified in "Federally Listed, Proposed, Candidate, Delisted Species for Baker County", dated September 20, 2008. - State-Listed Species: Species listed by the Oregon Department of Fish and Wildlife (ODFW) or Oregon Department of Agriculture (ODA) as threatened, endangered or candidate species under the Oregon Threatened and Endangered Species Act, as of September 20, 2008.
+Wildlife species listed as sensitive by ODFW are addressed in Appendix I. - Federal Species of Concern: Species listed by the FWS as species of concern as identified in "Federally Listed, Proposed, Candidate, Delisted Species for Baker County", dated September 20, 2008.